celestinhermez/finding_donors/README.md

-# Finding Donors for Charity ML
+# Finding Donors for CharityML

 ## Introduction

 This project shows how we can use supervised learning to solve a business problem.
 Charity ML is an imaginary non-profit which survives from donations.
 In particular, past experience has shown that people making more than $50,000 a year were much more likely to donate.
-As a result, our goal is to use publicly available data (from the Census information) to build a model to predict someone's income, thus allowing Charity ML to focus its outreach efforts to people most likely to donate.
+As a result, our goal is to use publicly available data (from Census information) to build a model to predict someone's income, thus allowing _CharityML_ to focus its outreach efforts on people most likely to donate.

  The dataset for this project originates from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/Census+Income).
- The datset was donated by Ron Kohavi and Barry Becker, after being published in the article _"Scaling Up the Accuracy of Naive-Bayes Classifiers: A Decision-Tree Hybrid"_.
+ It was donated by Ron Kohavi and Barry Becker, after being published in the article _"Scaling Up the Accuracy of Naive-Bayes Classifiers: A Decision-Tree Hybrid"_.
  We can find the article by Ron Kohavi [online](https://www.aaai.org/Papers/KDD/1996/KDD96-033.pdf).
  The data we investigate here consists of small changes to the original dataset, such as removing the `'fnlwgt'` feature and records with missing or ill-formatted entries.

- Our approach will consist in building several models on data from the 1994 US census.
+ Our approach will consist in building several models on this data.
 We will then select the best candidate algorithm and tune it further.
 We use a supervised learning approach since we have a target variable (binary, whether an individual makes more than $50,000) which we want to model.